 All in all

 THE RIVER – this French masterpiece – is an elemental SOUND force.
 And an instrument with great technical finesse.
-For about 5,500 Euros you get a fabulously good and powerful sounding 8-voice analog synthesizer.
+For about 6,200 Euros you get a fabulously good and powerful VINTAGE sounding 8-voice analog synthesizer.
 A representative of that rare species of real analog mega-synths that can sweep the listener away.
-Individual voice adjustment (volume, pan, transposition) has massive acoustic sound potential of which only a few synthesizers in history have been capable.
+And THE RIVER’s individual voice adjustment (volume, pan, transposition) has massive acoustic sound potential of which only a few synthesizers in history have been capable.

 Focusing on that high-quality sound might force you to omit some of THE RIVER’s extra extras in the first instance.
 Better to keep things simple: A single-sound here, a two-layer multi-sound there, maybe adding a plain arpeggio pattern, … the more simple the workflow the higher the chances of remaining in the process of creative sound design.